 Remember that your pension has to be paid by your 75th birthday.
-Also, all pension benefits, if drawn voluntarily, must be drawn at the same time, irrespective of whether they were built up in the career average scheme or the final salary scheme.
+Your whole LGPS pension benefits related to an employment, if taken voluntarily, must be drawn at the same time, irrespective of whether they were built up in the career average scheme or the final salary scheme.